sciencehistory/kithe/guides/file_handling.md

 You can also access some metadata about the file; many methods are delegated from `Kithe::Asset`, so you can just ask for `asset.size` (filesize in bytes), as well as `#original_filename`, `#content_type`,  `#height`, and `#width`.
 Most of these metadata fields are only available after "promotion" has occured, you can ask `some_asset.stored?` to see if promotion is complete.

-### Delivering bytestreams to browser
+### Asset URLs and Delivering bytestreams to browser

 You could write a controller action to return the file bytes, similar to what Hyrax does via it's [DownloadController](https://github.com/samvera/hyrax/blob/d4dcf4c6cb2a98f375d0a8aded97f428ce10ead0/app/controllers/hyrax/downloads_controller.rb).

-The [shrine rack_response plugin](https://github.com/shrinerb/shrine/blob/v2.15.0/doc/plugins/rack_response.md), can be used, making it fairly straightforward to write a delivery action -- even supporting HTTP "Range" headers.
+The [shrine rack_response plugin](https://github.com/shrinerb/shrine/blob/v2.15.0/doc/plugins/rack_response.md) could be used for this, making it fairly straightforward to write a delivery action -- even supporting HTTP "Range" headers.
 It should stream the bytes directly from your remote storage (eg S3); however, there can be some [difficulties in making sure Rails is streaming and not buffering](https://github.com/rails/rails/issues/18714#issuecomment-96204444).
-And even in the best case, you are still keeping a Rails request worker busy for at least as long as it takes to stream the bytes from the remote storage.
-So we don't recommend this technique.
+And even in the best case, you are still keeping a Rails request worker busy for at least as long as it takes to stream the bytes from the remote storage. _So we don't recommend this technique._

 Alternately, you can get a URL directly to the asset at whatever storage location, with `an_asset.file.url` -- a method on the Shrine::UploadedFile, which is forwarded to the relevant Shrine::Storage class.